microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 ## Debugging

 With multi-root workspaces, VS Code searches across all folders for `launch.json` debug configuration files and displays them with the folder name as a suffix.
-Additionaly VS Code will also display launch configurations defined in the workspace configuration file.
+Additionally VS Code will also display launch configurations defined in the workspace configuration file.

 ![debugging dropdown](images/multi-root-workspaces/debugging-dropdown.png)